jimatas/Developist.Core.Persistence/ReadMe.md

 # Developist.Core.Persistence
 Lightweight persistence library providing Entity Framework Core and in-memory (through HashSet) implementations of the Repository and Unit of Work patterns.
-Targets .NET 5.0.

 ## Quick start
 1. Define your entities by implementing either the `IEntity` or `IEntity<TIdentifier>` interface, or alternatively, by inheriting from the `EntityBase<TIdentifier>` base class.